-To comprehensively assess a website's security a penetration test should be conducted by a skilled ethical hacker who is experienced in web application testing.
-These tests should be performed on a regular basis and after changes to the applications have taken place.
+To comprehensively assess a website's security, a skilled ethical hacker who is experienced in web application testing should conduct a penetration test.
+These tests should be performed regularly and after changes to the applications have taken place.

 A vulnerability scan will detect if a web server and vulnerable applications have been exposed to the Internet but may not identify other flaws such as URL manipulation that expose the application’s data or users.